 We started meeting every week at my house soon after that.
 Ray had been in multiple rehabs and in and out of AA for perhaps 30 years, the last 15 of which he hadn’t had a drink.
 He had never worked the program.
 He was ready to do so now.

 Suffering from a chronic shoulder and knee condition, Ray was in severe pain most of the time and was taking pain medication.
-One day, having run out of the pills due to some bureaucratic failure, he went out and got them in the streets, the same way he had done to feed his habit as an active drug addict.
-When we later talked on the phone and he made some excuses about not being able to meet, I knew something was wrong.
+One day, having run out of the pills due to some bureaucratic mishap, he went out and got them in the streets, the same way he had done to feed his habit as an active drug addict.
+When we later talked on the phone and he made some excuse about not being able to meet, I knew something was wrong.
 He had relapsed.

-Ray had barely put 90 days together when he was diagnosed with liver cancer.
+Ray had barely put 90 days together again when he was diagnosed with liver cancer.
 Like most alcoholics and drug addicts, he had always neglected his health.
 We can afford to do that for a while.
 The time comes, however, when things start to catch up with us.
 Ray developed a chronic hepatitis C condition, a leading cause of the cancer now eating away at his liver.
 He had never sought treatment.
 He was later diagnosed with neck cancer and underwent successful surgery.
 However, he got sepsis while in the hospital and came close to dying.
 Next, he was informed the cancer had invaded his lungs.

 Ray had everything going against him as far as being able to work the Steps was concerned.
-Yet he persevered and worked through all 12 of them.
-A process that would have normally taken perhaps a year stretched out over the course of almost five.
+Yet he persevered and worked faithfully through all 12 of them.
+A process that normally would have taken perhaps a year stretched out over the course of almost five.
 We used four books, starting with the Big Book and then moving on to the 12&12, As Bill Sees It, and Daily Reflections.
 We would read what each text had to say about a given Step and discuss it in detail, drawing on our individual experiences as we went.

 What enabled Ray to persevere despite considerable odds was the new faith he had found in AA.
 Like so many of us of varying backgrounds, Ray found God in the rooms.
 Having come to believe, he wanted to venture out and start exploring church.
 This wasn’t easy either.
 One Sunday afternoon on his way home from a service he ran into some friends.
 Where had he been, they wanted to know.
 He couldn’t tell them.
 He was too embarrassed.
 He was afraid they would think he had turned into some kind of a nut.